 Dublin City Council has undertaken a Strategic Flood Risk Assessment (SFRA) to inform the Dublin City Development Plan 2022-2028.
-The purpose of this work is to provide a broad assessment of flood risk to inform strategic land-use planning decisions, in accordance with The Planning System and Flood Risk Management Guidelines for Planning Authorities and Technical Appendices, 2009; these Guidelines were issued under the Planning and Development Act 2000, and recognise the significance of proper planning to manage flood risk.
+The purpose of this work is to provide a broad assessment of flood risk to inform strategic land-use planning decisions, in accordance with The Planning System and Flood Risk Management Guidelines for Planning Authorities and Technical Appendices, 2009, and these Guidelines were issued under the Planning and Development Act 2000 and recognise the significance of proper planning to manage flood risk.

 Under the EU 'Floods' Directive, the national Catchment Flood Risk Assessment and Management (CFRAM) programme was carried out.
 It included a review of flood risk across the country and produced flood hazard mapping and flood risk management plans for tidal and main rivers.
-Dublin City is covered by the Eastern CFRAM study, which includes the rivers Liffey, Santry, Poddle, Camac as well as the City coastal zones.
+Dublin City was covered by the Eastern CFRAM study, which included the rivers Liffey, Santry, Poddle, Camac as well as the City coastal zones.
 Earlier pilot studies were carried out for the river Tolka, Mayne and Dodder catchments.
 Minor streams and rivers may require new studies.
-Some of the CFRAM Studies were updated by the OPW Flood Risk Management Plans launched by Minister Kevin Boxer Moran in 2018 and viewable on opw.ie website.
-An updated flood study is ongoing on the Camac river.
+Some of the CFRAM Studies were updated by the OPW Flood Risk Management Plans (FRMP) launched in 2018 and viewable at floodinfo.ie.
+An updated flood study is ongoing on the Camac, Tolka and Dodder rivers.